UK PM Johnson heckled as he visits flood-hit area in central England

 The finance ministry said on Saturday said it would use Wednesday’s budget statement to set out a doubling of spending on flood defenses to 5.2 billion pounds ($6.8 billion) over six years.

-Reporting by Peter Nicholls, Writing by Kylie MacLellan; Editing by Kevin Liffey
+Reporting by Peter Nicholls, Writing by Kylie MacLellan; Editing by Kevin Liffey and Jane Merriman